Janice Battersby: Storylines

 Mike reappears on 30 January 2009, when he and Janice chat.
 However, he keels over and collapses.
 Janice gets help for Mike but later discovers that he has died, following an operation one week before.
 Mike's wife, Laura, is grateful that Janice was with him when he died.
 After this, Janice decides that she wants to become a nurse, despite ridicule from her friends, but her new boss, Luke Strong (Craig Kelly), sends her on a first-aid course in March 2009 and makes her the factory first-aider.
 Janice's skills come in useful when Joshua Peacock (Benjamin Beresford) collapses after swallowing a bee at the Street's summer fete.
 He is later rushed to hospital and recovers.
 Janice later tells Kelly that she does not want to be a nurse any more from the horror that Joshua could have died.

-In January 2010, Trevor Dean, a local dustman, provokes Janice by refusing to empty her rubbish bin.
+In January 2010, Trevor Dean (Steve Jackson), a local dustman, provokes Janice by refusing to empty her rubbish bin.
 In protest, she jumps onto the side of his bin lorry and holds on as he drives down the street.
 Later, the pair become friends, and after telling Trevor she is looking for a lodger, he agrees to move in with her.
 Janice is very attracted to him but he starts dating her boss, Carla Connor (Alison King).
 Janice is disappointed when Trevor later leaves Weatherfield after breaking up with Carla.

 On 6 December 2010, a tram crashes onto the cobbles, following an explosion at The Joinery bar.
 Janice puts her first aid training to use, helping the injured in the Rovers.
 She also witnesses stepdaughter Leanne's wedding to Peter Barlow (Chris Gascoyne), which takes place in hospital as he was injured in the disaster.